OndrejZapletal99/Calednar_table/README.md

 - PBI Calendar table vol.2
 - DAX
-- You can edit start/end date by using VAR for MIN/MAX date
+- You can edit start/end date by using VAR for MIN/MAX date from you data

 ```
 Calendar =